survivor7777777/mobile-suica-scraper/README.md

 ## Download captcha images from the web

-Run "getcaptcha.pl" script as follows:
+Run ```getcaptcha.pl``` script as follows:

     ./getcaptcha.pl --interval=500000 100

-In this case, this script downloads 100 images from the web at 500ms intervals in "./data" directory.
+In this case, this script downloads 100 images from the web at 500ms intervals in ```./data``` directory.
 Do not specify a small interval, since the script may be considered a DOS attack.

 ## Automatically or manually annotate the downloaded images

-Run "auto-annotate.py" script to automatically annotate the downloaded images as follows:
+Run ```auto-annotate.py``` script to automatically annotate the downloaded images as follows:

     ./auto-annotate.py

-Then, the script generates "./data/dataset.json" file that contains the automatically generated annotation.
+Then, the script generates ```./data/dataset.json``` file that contains the automatically generated annotation.

 The prebuild model is not 100% accurate.
-The auto-generated annotation may contain 15-20% errors.
+The auto-generated annotation may contain about 10% errors.
-Thus you should also review and revise the annotation by using "annotate.py" script as follows:
+Thus you should also review and revise the annotation by using ```annotate.py``` script as follows:

     ./annotate.py

 Then, a window panel will open.
 You can interactively edit the automatically generated annotation.

-## Preprocess the annotated images

-Run "preprocess.py" script to create segmented images based on the given annotation into "segmented-data" directory as follows:

-    ./preprocess.py

 ## Build a captcha solving CNN model from the segmented images

-Run "train.py" script to build a captcha solving CNN model in "model" directory
+Run ```train.py``` script to build a captcha solving CNN model in ```model``` directory

     ./train.py